khentatiana/ParentAid/README.md

             }
         }
          ```
-      - (Create/POST) Create a new like on a post
-      - (Delete) Delete existing like
-      - (Create/POST) Create a new comment on a post
+      - (Create/POST) Create a new event
-      - (Delete) Delete existing comment

   - Parent's Kids Events Feed Screen
       - (Read/GET) Query all kids events where city is family's city
          ```swift